ton-kk/various-python-tips/tips.md

 # python tips

-This content is just a reminder for me.
+This content is just a reminder for me. and my english practice.
 ## Basics

 ### version